 High-Profile Visitors in Patmos

 People who are wealthy, discerning, and discreet, as well as others who are deeply artistic and spiritual, have been lucky enough to partake in the mystique of the island.
 They reached and discovered the island either as yachting globetrotters or as guests of villa-owning friends, or even as word-of-mouth recipients in highly exclusive circles.
 It slowly happened before the Internet, and the news now spreads faster via social media.
 In Chora, half of the 500 mansions – some beautifully restored following the local style redefined by John Stefanidis – are owned by foreigners willing to respect the privacy and modesty of this intimate, historically-embedded world.
 David Bowie first visited the island in 1985 as a guest of the fourth Aga Khan and got so mesmerized that he continued to visit every summer, the first 10 days of July, for the next decade or so.
-Prince Michael of Greece is a regular, while Prince Charles visited the island in the mid-90s.
+Prince Michael of Greece is a regular, while the then Prince Charles (now King of England) visited the island in the mid-90s.
 Jean-Paul Gaultier fell in love with Petra hotel, while Giorgio Armani and Valentino Garavani have discovered the island’s beauty too.
 Peter Speliopoulos, Vice President of Design for Donna Karan New York and a multidisciplinary artist trained in ceramics in Greece, lives today between New York and Patmos in the house he restored in the early noughties.
 Leonardo di Caprio, Kate Moss, Naomi Campbell, Juliette Binoche, Eric Clapton, Bono, Tom Hanks, Richard Gere, and Jennifer Connelly have been among the island’s A-list visitors.
 Most importantly, Julia Roberts owns a 2-story traditional stone house with majestic vistas of the St. John Monastery and the sea.
 Financiers, artists, and intellectuals from across the globe enjoy their serene summers on this land, respecting its unique, holly spirit.
 They swim in crystal clear blue waters, drink their iced coffee on their private centuries-old terraces, and enjoy Wi-Fi connection installed on the island by Nicholas Negroponte of MIT’s Media Lab as early as 2006.

 Accommodation in Patmos